Ernest Augustus, King of Hanover: Politics and unpopularity

 In 1826, Parliament finally voted to increase Ernest's allowance.
 The Liverpool government argued that the Duke needed an increased allowance to pay for Prince George's education; even so, it was opposed by many Whigs.
-The bill, which passed the House of Commons 120–97, required Prince George to live in England if the Duke was to receive the money.
+The bill, which passed the House of Commons 120–97, required George to live in England if Ernest was to receive the money.

 In 1828, Ernest was staying with the King at Windsor Castle when severe disturbances broke out in Ireland among Catholics.
 The Duke was an ardent supporter of the Protestant cause in Ireland and returned to Berlin in August, believing that the government, led by the Duke of Wellington, would deal firmly with the Irish.
 In January 1829, the Wellington government announced that it would introduce a Catholic emancipation bill to conciliate the Irish.
-Disregarding a request from Wellington that he remain abroad, Ernest returned to London and was one of the leading opponents to the Catholic Relief Act 1829, influencing King George IV against the bill.
+Disregarding a request from Wellington that he remain abroad, Ernest returned to London and was one of the leading opponents to the Roman Catholic Relief Act 1829, influencing George IV against the bill.
 Within days of his arrival, the King instructed the officers of his Household to vote against the bill.
 Hearing of this, Wellington told the King that he must resign as Prime Minister unless the King could assure him of complete support.
 The King initially accepted Wellington's resignation and Ernest attempted to put together a government united against Catholic emancipation.
 Though such a government would have had considerable support in the House of Lords, it would have had little support in the Commons and Ernest abandoned his attempt.
 The King recalled Wellington.
 The bill passed the Lords and became law.

 The Wellington government hoped that Ernest would return to Germany, but he moved his wife and son to Britain in 1829.
 The Times reported that they would live at Windsor in the "Devil's Tower"; instead, the Duke reopened his house at Kew.
-They settled there as rumours flew that Thomas Garth, thought to be the illegitimate son of Ernest's sister Princess Sophia, had been fathered by Ernest.
-It was also said that Ernest had blackmailed the King by threatening to expose this secret, though Van der Kiste points out that Ernest would have been ill-advised to blackmail with a secret which, if exposed, would destroy him.
+They settled there as rumours flew that he was the father of Thomas Garth (the younger) by his sister Princess Sophia.
+It was also said that Ernest had blackmailed the King by threatening to expose this secret, though John Van der Kiste points out that Ernest would have been ill-advised to blackmail with a secret which, if exposed, would ruin his reputation.
 These rumours were spread as Ernest journeyed to London to fight against Catholic emancipation.
 Whig politician and diarist Thomas Creevey wrote about the Garth rumour in mid-February and there is some indication the rumours began with Princess Lieven, wife of the Russian ambassador.